jpitty03/Ethereum-Address-Match/README.md

 ### 2. Process the CSV Files
    - Run the Python script `split_csv.py` to split the large CSV file into smaller chunks for easier processing:
+   - Edit the directories in /utils/split_csv.py to point the input/output files to the correct directory
      ```bash
      python split_csv.py
      ```